11 Phenomenal Company Cultures With Key Takeaways

 4. Dropbox – “You’re smart, figure it out!”

 “One day, Ferdowsi told him he didn’t want Dropbox’s “404 error” page to be so boring.
 “I remember you like to draw,” he told Ying.
-So Ferdowsi bought some coloured pencils at the Walgreens downstairs, and Ying drew up “Psychobox“.
+So Ferdowsi bought some colored pencils at the Walgreens downstairs, and Ying drew up “Psychobox“.
 Ferdowsi’s next leap was, “If you know how to draw, you can do Web design.”
 So he grabbed a pirated copy of Photoshop, and Ying started doing early Dropbox design work.”

 Dropbox essentially operates on the principle of “you’re smart, figure it out”.
 Ferdowsi and Houston simply identified what people are good at and let them do it.
 They trusted their talent with important work.
 And it paid off.